Sell Land By Owner in 3 Steps With a FSBO Letter Campaign

 2) using mail merge or a printing service to make printing the letters easy

-Regrid is an excellent source of land maps and parcel data - including mailing addresses.
-To get started, you can find your land parcel by searching by address, Assessor’s Parcel Number (APN), GPS coordinates, or using the ‘Locate Me’ function.
+Regrid.com is an excellent source of land maps and parcel data - including mailing addresses.
+You can find your land parcel by searching by address, Assessor’s Parcel Number (APN), GPS coordinates, or using the ‘Locate Me’ function.

 Tip: Don’t have a street address, APN, or GPS coordinates for your land?
-Try searching Google Maps for any address or landmark that you know of nearby such as a neighbor's house or local store.
-Right click on an empty space on the map, and Google will bring up the county name, state, and zipcode of that location along with the GPS coordinates below.
+Try searching Google Maps for any address or landmark that you know of nearby such as a neighbor’s house or local store.
+Right-click on an empty space on the map, and Google will bring up the location’s county name, state, and zipcode, along with the GPS coordinates below.
 Click on the GPS coordinates, and Google will center the map on those coordinates and display them in the search bar.
-Copy and paste those coordinates into Regrid and it will bring up a land parcel map centered on your starting point.
+Copy and paste those coordinates into Regrid, bringing up a land parcel map centered on your starting point.

 This strategy can work with as little as a few neighbor letters, but typically you’ll want to cast a wider net.
-If you really only need a few addresses though - for example, maybe you’re trying to sell a landlocked parcel that only the immediately adjacent owners are likely to purchase - you can get them using a free account on Regrid.
+If you only need a few addresses, you can get them using a free account on Regrid.
+For example, maybe you’re trying to sell a landlocked parcel that only the immediately adjacent owners are likely to purchase.

-Once you’ve located your land parcel in Regrid, click on the nearby land parcels you want to send mail to and copy the owner names and mailing address.
+Once you’ve located your land parcel in Regrid, click on the nearby land parcels to which you want to send mail and copy the owner name and mailing address.
 If you’re sending more than just a few letters, create a spreadsheet with columns for the owner’s name, mailing street address, city, state, and zipcode.
 This will make it easier to do a mail merge or send your list to a printing company to prepare your letters for printing.

 Expanding Your Reach

-In most cases, it’s worth sending your neighbor letter campaign to a much wider audience.
-This is because people that own land near yours are among the most likely to buy your land - or know people who will - and because it’s relatively cheap to reach potential buyers this way.
+In most cases, it’s worth sending your neighbor letter campaign to a wider audience.
+This is because people who own land near yours are among the most likely to buy your land - or know people who will - and it’s relatively cheap to reach potential buyers this way.

 Sending letters to a large number of neighbors works because: